abdulmannaan502/AI-ML-Learningjourney/README.md

 Welcome to my 100-day journey into the world of Artificial Intelligence and Machine Learning! 🚀
 This repository is my daily journal where I practice, build, and document everything I learn — from basic Python to real-world AI projects.
-My goal is simple but bold: **Master AI/ML and earn ₹10 Lakhs in 3 months using these skills** 💸

 ---